 - only go up to 3LB per pair

-If you are looking for a sustainable Yoga mat, you can check The Best Yoga Mats for Durability and Sustainability 2025
+If you are looking for a sustainable Yoga mat, you can check out The Best Yoga Mats.

 How do I clean my ankle weights?